Focus Group How to Guide: A Latimer Appleby Useful Guide

 - Why are you considering using market research?

 - What hypotheses do you have about your business?

 - What questions are you hoping to get answered?

-Think about who exactly will want access to the information provided and give consideration to how the results are to be used in the organisation.
+Think about who exactly will want access to the information provided, but also give consideration to how the results will be used within your organisation.

 Map out the specific topics that need to be covered; in short, be clear on just what it is you want to find out.

 Ideally the target groups should be as tightly defined as possible, and some thought given as to where these people might be found and recruited.